 We acquired Agere FPGA on January 18, 2002.
-Revenue from the sale of FPGA devices subsequent to the acquisition was approximately \$4.7 million.
+Revenue from the sale of FPGA devices subsequent to the acquisition was approximately \$7.1 million and \$11.8 million for the three and six months ended June 30, 2002.
 Prior to the acquisition, we had no significant revenue from the sale of FPGA devices.

-During 2001, the semiconductor and PLD markets experienced a significant downturn, which has continued into the first quarter of 2002.
-Our revenue decrease in the first quarter of 2002 as compared to the first quarter of 2001 was a result of this downturn and the resultant decrease in demand for our products.
-Revenue declined across all geographies while the communications end market was particularly weak.
+During 2001, the semiconductor and PLD markets experienced a significant downturn, which has continued into the second quarter of 2002.
+Our revenue decrease in the first two quarters of 2002 as compared to the first two quarters of 2001 was a result of this downturn and the resultant decrease in demand for our products.
+Revenue declined across all geographies, and demand across most end markets remains weak.

-As a percentage of total revenue, U.S. sales decreased to 42% for the first three months of 2002 as compared to 48% for the first three months of 2001, export sales to Asia increased during the first three months of 2002 when compared to the first three months of 2001, rising to 23% from 21%, and export sales to Europe increased to 29% from 25% for the same period.
+As a percentage of total revenue, U.S. sales decreased to 42% for the first six months of 2002 as compared to 48% for the first six months of 2001.
+Export sales to Asia declined in absolute terms but rose as a percentage of total revenue from 21% in the first six months of 2001 to 26% in the first six months of 2002.
+Export sales to Europe accounted for 26% of total revenue in both fiscal periods.

-Overall average selling prices decreased in the first quarter of 2002 as compared to the first quarter of 2001 as a result of the significant downturn in the semiconductor and PLD markets, and to a lesser extent due to product mix changes.
+Overall average selling prices decreased slightly in the three and six months ended June 30, 2002 as compared to the same fiscal periods of 2001, and declined sequentially between the first and second quarters of 2002, due primarily to product mix changes.
 Although selling prices of mature products generally decline over time, this decline is at times offset by higher selling prices of new products.
 Our ability to achieve revenue growth is in large part dependent on the continued development, introduction and market acceptance of new products.
 See "Factors Affecting Future Results."